 These buses are powered by seriously cool cutting-edge technology, and they have some significant advantages over our current fleet.
-They’ll also help make the Portland region a nicer place to live for everybody.
+They’ll also help make the Portland region a nicer place to live for everyone.

-Here’s what you should know about these buses
+Here’s what you should know about electric buses

-Let’s start with what these new battery electric buses are not quieter than: a pin dropping and rustling leaves.
+Let’s start with what battery electric buses are not quieter than: a pin dropping and rustling leaves.
 But that’s about it.
-They scored as the quietest buses ever in one Federal Transit Administration test.
+Our first electric buses — the New Flyer Xcelsior CHARGE™ — scored as the quietest buses ever in one Federal Transit Administration test.
 The amount of noise they make idling — about 39 decibels — is generally quieter than the ambient noise surrounding them.
 This means a quieter, more relaxing trip for riders and a more serene city for all of us.

-Our new battery electric buses produce zero emissions.
-This means cleaner air and a more livable city.
+Battery electric buses produce zero emissions, which means cleaner air and a more livable city.

 They’re easier to maintain

 A lot of work goes into keeping our bus fleet in top shape.
-These new battery-electric buses should be easier — and cheaper — to maintain.
+Battery-electric buses should be easier — and cheaper — to maintain.
 They have fewer moving parts than our current buses, which means fewer parts to maintain and fluids to replace.
-We expect these battery-electric buses should spend more time where they belong: out on the road, serving our riders.
+We hope these battery-electric buses will spend more time where they belong: out on the road, serving our riders.

-Our USA-built New Flyer Xcelsior Charge buses differ from the buses you’re likely used to.
+Our USA-built New Flyer Xcelsior CHARGE™ buses differ from the buses you’re likely used to.

 Here are the features they have… and the things they’re missing:

 Every time these buses brake or decelerate, they charge their batteries.
 This more-efficient approach to brakes reduces energy consumption and extends their range.